 DHMOs do come with some disadvantages you will need to weigh when thinking about plan types.
 For instance, DHMOs have coverage limitations.
 As an example, the number of dental providers you can see in network may be smaller, so you may be restricted to a shorter list than if you had a different plan.
 There is also a copay to consider, which can still be significant for some procedures like root canals or crowns.

 PPO plans, on the other hand, have a larger network of dentists with negotiated rates.
-You can save up to 35% of stand charges.
 You can also go outside of your network if you like.

 If you enroll in a DPPO plan, you may take advantage of the following benefits: